 For training our roses up the side of a building or stone wall, provide some anchoring sets to tie off to.
 This can be done by drilling some small holes along the desired training path and setting an anchor, perhaps a friction fit type.
 I prefer expansion type anchors or glue in type, as they do not tend to work loose with wind and growth movement like the friction fit ones seem to do.

 Wait for the canes to grow enough to tie them off and train them to go in the direction of best support that fits your earlier mind painting.
 Canes that grow out and too far away from the structure initially can be either pruned out or monitored as they grow to see if they can be brought back into line and trained in the desired path.
 Do not make the mistake of letting them go too long though, as unruly canes can make for more work later.

 Climbing roses can become unruly in what seems like the blink of an eye.
 Once they become unruly, either change to allow some redirection or prune them back and wait for the new growth to begin again.

 I have been called to the homes of some folks that just moved into a new home where the climbing roses have turned into untamed monsters!
 This can and will happen if we do not stay vigilant.
 There are times when such a mess can be returned to the vision of beauty it once was, but it takes considerable work to get it done.
 Lots of pruning, stepping back to look at things, lots more pruning, then finally back to where things need to be.

 Climbing rose bushes are indeed work.
 They will demand your attention for some time to come.
-But if you are up for the challenge, you will be richly rewarded not only by the beauty you behold, but also the ooh’s and aah’s of delight from garden visitors and those enjoying your photos of the vision of beauty your efforts have created.
+If you are up for the challenge though, you will be richly rewarded not only by the beauty you behold, but also the ooh’s and aah’s of delight from garden visitors and those enjoying your photos of the vision of beauty your efforts have created.